canonical/kafka-operator/README.md

 ## Overview

-The Charmed Kafka Operator delivers automated operations management [from Day 0 to Day 2](https://codilime.com/blog/day-0-day-1-day-2-the-software-lifecycle-in-the-cloud-age/) on the [Apache Kafka](https://kafka.apache.org) event streaming platform.
+The Charmed Apache Kafka Operator delivers automated operations management [from Day 0 to Day 2](https://codilime.com/blog/day-0-day-1-day-2-the-software-lifecycle-in-the-cloud-age/) on the [Apache Kafka](https://kafka.apache.org) event streaming platform.
 It is an open source, end-to-end, production ready data platform on top of cloud native technologies.

 The Charmed Operator can be found on [Charmhub](https://charmhub.io/kafka) and it comes with production-ready features such as:
 - Fault-tolerance, replication, scalability and high-availability out-of-the-box.
 - SASL/SCRAM auth for Broker-Broker and Client-Broker authentication enabled by default.
 - Access control management supported with user-provided ACL lists.

-The Charmed Kafka Operator uses Kafka binaries released by The Apache Software Foundation, made available using the [`charmed-kafka` snap ](https://snapcraft.io/charmed-kafka) distributed by Canonical.
+The Charmed Apache Kafka Operator uses Kafka binaries released by The Apache Software Foundation, made available using the [`charmed-kafka` snap ](https://snapcraft.io/charmed-kafka) distributed by Canonical.

 As currently Kafka requires a paired ZooKeeper deployment in production, this operator makes use of the [ZooKeeper Operator](https://github.com/canonical/zookeeper-operator) for various essential functions.

-### Checklist
+### Features checklist

+The following are some of the most important planned features and their implementation status:

 - [x] Super-user creation
 - [x] Inter-broker auth